 Customizing the database tree view

-The Database tool window provides access to functions for working with databases and DDL data sources.
-It lets you view and modify data structures in your databases, and perform other associated tasks.
+Your database tree is shown in the Database tool window.
+This tool window lets you view and modify data structures in your databases, and perform other associated tasks.

 You can filter, group, and sort the database objects that are shown in the Database tool window for each data source and display only the objects that you need.